 Abstract.
-Lee sheet grounding lines not only define where.
-The resilience of a marine-based n-ice sheet flux meets and interacts with is strongly governed by the stability of its marine grounding lines, which are in turn sensitive to ocean, but also represent sedimentary environments, where an upstream sediment flux reaches induced melting, calving and flotation of the ice sheet-margin.
-Landforms that form at Since the grounding lines holdline is also a sedimentary environment, the potential to reveal the nature constructional landforms that are built here may reflect elements of the processes that governgoverning this dynamic and potentially vulnerable environment.
-Here we analyse a large dataset (n=6,275) of grounding line landforms mapped on the western Ross Sea continental shelf from high-resolution geophysical data.
-Their morphometric properties divide the The population is divided into two distinct morphotypes by their morphological properties: recessional moraines (consistently narrow, closely spaced, low amplitude, symmetric, and straight), and grounding zone wedges (broad, widely spaced, higher amplitude, asymmetric, sinuous, and highly variable).
-Landforms Landform morphotypes cluster with alike forms that transition abruptly between morphotypes, both spatially along a continuous grounding line position and temporally within a retreat sequence.
-We find minimal effect Their form and distribution are is largely independent of water depth or topography on the production of one landform or the other, and, bed slope, and position relative to glacial troughs.
+The resilience of a marine-based ice sheet is strongly governed by the stability of its grounding lines, which are in turn sensitive to ocean-induced melting, calving, and flotation of the ice margin.
+Since the grounding line is also a sedimentary environment, the constructional landforms that are built here may reflect elements of the processes governing this dynamic and potentially vulnerable environment.
+Here we analyse a large dataset (n = 6275) of grounding line landforms mapped on the western Ross Sea continental shelf from high-resolution geophysical data.
+The population is divided into two distinct morphotypes by their morphological properties: recessional moraines (consistently narrow, closely spaced, low amplitude, symmetric, and straight) and grounding zone wedges (broad, widely spaced, higher amplitude, asymmetric, sinuous, and highly variable).
+Landform morphotypes cluster with alike forms that transition abruptly between morphotypes both spatially and within a retreat sequence.
+Their form and distribution are largely independent of water depth, bed slope, and position relative to glacial troughs.
 Similarly, we find no conclusive evidence for morphology being determined by the presence or absence of an ice shelf.
-Instead, we find that both sediment supply to the grounding line and the time for which a grounding line is occupied are important in determining the resultant landform morphology.
-The development of grounding zone wedge asymmetry through sediment progradation representing longevity of a grounding line position ('stable'), while the development of sinuosity due in part to basal meltwater flushing of sediment through grounding line embayments is linked with large magnitude retreat events ('unstable').
-We find that while longer duration grounding line positions form grounding zone wedges and are destabilised in the form of larger magnitude retreat, short lived grounding line positions manifest as back step with small magnitude retreat events.
-These two resulting retreat styles appear to reflect differences in sensitivity to processes that control grounding line retreat both in space and time Instead, grounding zone wedge construction is favoured by a higher sediment flux and a longer-held grounding position.
-We propose two endmember modes of grounding line retreat: (1) an irregular mode, characterised by grounding zone wedges with longer Style Definition: Normal
+Instead, grounding zone wedge construction is favoured by a higher sediment flux and a longer-held grounding position.
+We propose two endmember modes of grounding line retreat: (1) an irregular mode, characterised by grounding zone wedges with longer standstills and accompanied by larger-magnitude retreat events, and (2) a steady mode, characterised by moraine sequences that instead represent more frequent but smaller-magnitude retreat events.
+We suggest that while sediment accumulation and progradation may prolong the stability of a grounding line position, progressive development of sinuosity in the grounding line due to spatially variable sediment delivery likely destabilises the grounding position by enhanced ablation, triggering large-magnitude retreat events.
+Here, the concept of "stability" is multifaceted and paradoxical, and neither mode can be characterised as marking fast or slow retreat.
+Diagnosing grounding line stability based on landform products should be considered for a wider geographic range, yet this large dataset of landforms prompts the need to better understand the sensitivity of marine-based grounding lines to processes and feedbacks governing retreat and what stability means in the context of future grounding line behaviour.